TelegramUpdater/TelegramUpdater/README.md

 # Here is **Updater**

-This is your telegram updater package written in C# and
+This is your telegram updater package written in C# and dotnet core 3.1

 The updater is supposed to fetch and handle new updates coming from bot api server